Kunj-13/StockSense/Documents/StockSense-m4.md

    - Better Estimates: Set up a staging environment to test data fetching regularly.
    - Detection Plan: Implement logging for data fetching processes to identify failures or inconsistencies in real-time.
    - Mitigation Plan: If issues arise, consider alternative data sources or fallback mechanisms.
 Create a manual data entry option as a temporary solution.
+2. LLM Response Quality
+   -Likelihood: Medium
+   Impact: High
+   Evidence: Early trials with the chosen LLM have indicated variability in response accuracy, particularly when contextual data is involved.
+Existing literature on LLMs shows that they can struggle with niche financial topics.
+   Reduce Likelihood: Fine-tune the LLM on a domain-specific dataset and incorporate feedback loops for continuous improvement.
+   Better Estimates: Conduct iterative testing with a small group of users to gather feedback on response quality.
+   Detection Plan: Implement user feedback mechanisms to evaluate response quality continuously.
+   Mitigation Plan: If quality issues persist, consider integrating a secondary model for specific queries or refining the context management strategy.